 Barbara believes the marketing agency's office is haunted, since no one has ever proven that it isn't haunted.

 If you have difficulty understanding how or why something is true, that doesn't automatically mean the thing in question is false.
 A personal or collective lack of understanding isn't enough to render a claim invalid.

 I don't understand how redesigning our website resulted in more conversions, so there must have been another factor at play.

 Often used to protect assertions that rely on universal generalizations (like "all Marketers love pie") this fallacy inaccurately deflects counterexamples to a claim by changing the positioning or conditions of the original claim to exclude the counterexample.

-In other words, instead of acknolwedging that a counterexample to their original claim exists, the speaker ammends the terms of the claim.
+In other words, instead of acknowledging that a counterexample to their original claim exists, the speaker amends the terms of the claim.
 In the example below, when Barabara presents a valid counterexample to John's claim, John changes the terms of his claim to exclude Barbara's counterexample.

 John: No marketer would ever put two call-to-actions on a single landing page.